55Honey/Acore_CarbonCopy/README.md

 ## Player Usage:
 - `.carboncopy help` shows a syntax message
+- `.carboncopy` shows the amount of available tickets

 - Create a new character with same class/race as the one to copy in the same account.
 Do NOT log it in.
 - Log in with the source character
 - While logged in on the character to copy from, do `.carboncopy $newToonsName`